Before COVID-19, an entirely different kind of infection had hospitals all over the globe completely spooked.

 Fungus Sidestepped Human Hubris

-Fungi are capable of decimating plant life; they destroy 20% of the world’s crop supply every year.
+Fungi are capable of decimating plant life.
+20% of the world’s crop supply is destroyed by fungi every year.

-Wildlife disease caused by fungi is feared enough that farmers and other plant-based workers plan against fungus havoc.
+Wildlife disease caused by fungi is well-known enough that farmers and other plant-based occupations plan against fungus havoc.

-But we simply don’t study human disease caused by fungi the same way.
+But human disease caused by fungi is simply not studied and feared the same way.

 There are about six million discovered species of fungus.
 Of those, around 300 have been found to cause disease in humans.
 (That means there are likely more than 300.)